Canadian Rocky Mountains Travel Guide

 Bow Lake © Gary

 The Rocky Mountains of western North America stretch more than 3,000 miles (4,828km) from Mexico, through the United States and into Canada and Alaska.
-Dividing the Canadian provinces of British Columbia and Alberta, the peaks of the Canadian Rockies tower over the plains, rising to 11,975ft (3,650m).
+Dividing the Canadian provinces of British Columbia and Alberta, the peaks of the Canadian Rockies tower over the plains, rising to an astonishing 11,975ft (3,650m).

 Become our Canadian Rocky Mountains Travel Expert

 We are looking for contributors for our Canadian Rocky Mountains travel guide.
 If you are a local, a regular traveller to Canadian Rocky Mountains or a travel professional with time to contribute and answer occasional forum questions, please contact us.